DataDog/dd-sdk-android/docs/trace_collection.md

 # Android Trace Collection

-<div class="alert alert-info">The Android trace collection is in public alpha, and is currently not supported by Datadog.</div>
+<div class="alert alert-info">The Android trace collection is in public beta, and is currently not supported by Datadog.</div>

 Send [traces][1] to Datadog from your Android applications with [Datadog's `dd-sdk-android` client-side tracing library][2] and leverage the following features: